Vital-gihub/Vital-gihub/README.md

 ### 👨‍🎓 About Me

-- 🎓 I am a **sophomore majoring in Computer Science**.
+- 🎓 I am a **sophomore majoring in Computer Science and Technology**.
-- 💼 Currently working as a **development intern at Anker**.
-- 🛠️ My internship mainly involves projects related to **MCP, Spring AI, and large language models**—areas I am truly passionate about.
+- 🔧 Have hands-on experience in developing a **robot client based on Qt**—gained insights into GUI design and hardware-software interaction.
+- 📱 Also developed **WeChat Mini Programs**, focusing on front-end interface design and user experience optimization.
+- 🚀 Passionate about exploring cross-platform development and practical software engineering projects.
-- 🚀 I enjoy delving into these **cutting-edge technologies** and sharing my learning journey.
+- 🌟 Enjoy turning creative ideas into functional applications and sharing the learning process.
-- 🌟 I have also created my personal tech brand **“CodeCodeAscension”** on Douyin, where I discuss technical topics and share insights on social media.
-- 📱 **Douyin account:** 44564254111
-- 👥 **QQ groups:** 957107236, 1047084604
-- 🤝 Let’s **learn and grow together!**
+- 🤝 Always open to collaborating on interesting projects and exchanging technical insights!

 ---